 Also, the bars of the Bordo 6500 are just 5.5 mm thick.
 And this is significantly thinner than the shackles of Gold rated u-locks, most of which are at least 13 mm.

 Having said that, when it comes to resisting bolt cutters, the width of the bars is important too.
 And the bars of the Bordo 6500 are significantly wider than any other folding lock (or indeed u-lock).

 For instance, while the 5.5 mm bars of the 6500 are only 0.5 mm thicker than the bars of its little brother, the Bordo 6000, they are also 7 mm wider.

 So while there’s plenty of videos of 30″ bolt croppers defeating the Bordo 6000, we’re unlikely to see any such videos of the Bordo 6500.
 It’s much tougher than that.

-So, for sure the Bordo 6500 is much more secure than the 6000.
-In fact it’s far more secure than pretty much any other folding lock.
+So, for sure, the Bordo 6500 is much more secure than the 6000.
+In fact it’s far more secure than most other folding locks.

 It’s an acceptable lock for high risk situations.
 It’s just not as secure as some of the other Gold rated u-locks.

 Is the Abus Bordo 6500 easy to carry?

 The problem with u-locks is that when you attach them to your bike, their center of gravity is away from the frame.
 And the frame mounts struggle to hold u-locks firmly in place when their weight is distributed in this way.
 This means they can work loose, rattle and even fall off.